brianmaierjr/long-haul/README.md

 ### Header Option

-If you'd like your header to be larger use the option below to make it take up half of the vertical space on screens sized 800px wide and up.
-Preview image below.
+If you'd like your header to be larger then you can use the option below in you `config.yml` to make it take up half of the vertical space on screens 800px wide and up. *Preview image below.*

 - **header:** large